-- 1. Enter the Dell PERC 11 Configuration Utility.
-See Navigate to Dell PERC 11 configuration utility. - 2.
+- 1. Enter the Dell PERC 10 Configuration Utility.
+See Navigating to Dell PERC 10 configuration utility. - 2.
 Click Main Menu > Configuration Management > Auto Configure RAID 0. - 3.
 Select Confirm and click Yes to continue.

-A RAID 0 Virtual disk is created on all physical disks that are in Ready state.
+A RAID 0 Virtual disk is created on all physical disks that are in Ready state. - NOTE: This feature is not supported on PERC H345 and eHBA mode.

-Create virtual disks
+Creating virtual disks

-- 1. Enter the Dell PERC 11 Configuration Utility.
-See, Navigate to Dell PERC 11 configuration utility. - Click Main Menu > Configuration Management > Create Virtual Disk.
+- 1. Enter the Dell PERC 10 Configuration Utility.
+See Navigating to Dell PERC 10 configuration utility. - 2.
+Click Main Menu > Configuration Management > Create Virtual Disk.

 The following list of options are displayed for you to define the virtual disk parameters: